-Symetrix does not authorize any third party, including any dealer or sales representative, to assume any liability or make any additional warranties or representation regarding this product information on behalf of Symetrix.
+Symetrix reserves the right to modify the design or make additions to, or improvements to, its product lines without making similar upgrades to Product purchased by Buyer.
+Symetrix does not authorize any third party, including any dealer or sales representative, to assume any liability, effect any repairs or modifications to the Product, or make any additional warranties or representation regarding the Product or Product information on behalf of Symetrix.